jwilson8767/drupal-cloudformation/readme.md

 ## <span id="usage"></span>Usage

 ### Migrating an existing site into CloudFormation/Elastic Beanstalk
+This requires you to be in the `cfn-admins` IAM group.

 1. Identify the site’s directory on the existing server, database name, url, and git repository (create git repository if none exists presently)
 2. Backup the site’s directory using `tar czf sitename.tgz sitedirectory`